Edit: 12th of September, 2013

 2007 season was a dream come true year for Kimi.
 He won the closely fought Formula One World Drivers Championship and was ready for defending his title in 2008.
 From all indications outlook for the 2008 season was pretty good, arguably conditions were even better than the 2007 season.

 It’s no secret that Todt and di Montezemolo had a power struggle within Ferrari, something which lead to Todt’s eventual and swift exit.
-With Todt effectively out of the way from early 2008 and Domenicali (di Montezemolo’s lap dog) in his place, it was basically a different Scuderia overnight.
+With Todt effectively out of the way from early 2008 and Domenicali in his place, the Scuderia was changed.
 Raikkonen was initially brought to the team by di Montezemolo as part of his power struggle with Todt.
-But to di Montezemolo’s dismay, it was Todt that Raikkonen bonded with and not the superficial egomaniac di Montezemolo, who was the polar opposite of the “Iceman” (thanks to OSX).
+But to di Montezemolo’s dismay, it was Todt that Raikkonen bonded with and not di Montezemolo, who was the polar opposite of the “Iceman” (thanks to OSX).

 (April 27, 2008), FIA post-race press con after winning Spain — Kimi – “It was a perfect weekend for us in Barcelona,” explained Raikkonen.
 “We were going really fast all the time and we didn’t have the slightest problem.
 Many times I have won and afterwards still had the feeling that it could have gone better.
 This time I did not have that feeling: this was probably the best weekend I’ve ever had in my career.”